carla-simulator/carla/Docs/adv_synchrony_timestep.md

 CARLA supports physics and collision determinism under specific circumstances:

-- __Synchronous mode and fixed delta seconds must be enabled:__ Determinism requires the client to be in perfect sync with the server to produce accurate and reproducible results.
+- __Synchronous mode and fixed delta seconds must be enabled:__ Determinism requires the client to be in perfect sync with the server to ensure that commands are applied correctly and to produce accurate and reproducible results.
+A constant time step must be enforced by setting `fixed_delta_seconds`.
+If this is not set, the time step will be automatically computed at each step depending on the simulation performance.
 - __Synchronous mode must be enabled before loading or reloading the world:__ Differing timestamps can arise if the world is not in synchronous mode from the very beginning.
+This can generate small differences in physics simulation and in the life cycle of objects such as traffics lights.
 - __The world must be reloaded for each new repetition:__ Reload the world each time you want to reproduce a simulation.
 - __Commands should be batched instead of issued one at a time:__ Although rare, in a busy simulation or overloaded server, single issued commands can become lost.
 If commands are batched in a [`apply_batch_sync`](python_api.md/#carla.Client.apply_batch_sync) command, the command is guaranteed to be executed or return a failure response.